elyobelyob/boiler-scheduler-php/README.md

 boiler-control-php
 ==================
-The frontend to the boiler control program (https://github.com/james-jaynne/boiler-control).
+The frontend to the boiler control program forked from (https://github.com/james-jaynne/boiler-control-php).

 This requires the Zend Framework (http://framework.zend.com/) installed to run.